mlabs-haskell/clb/docs/reports/ms3/MS3-REPORT.md

-Having both ledger backends - CLB as an emulator and `cardano-testnet` as a private test network we proceeded with unifying the way tests can be run against different backends by abstracting the API with a set of existing and new typeclass within Atlas (see `GYTxGameMonad` class).
+Having both ledger backends - CLB as an emulator and `cardano-testnet` as a private test network we proceeded with unifying the way tests can be run against different backends by abstracting the API with a set of existing and new type class within Atlas (see `GYTxGameMonad` class).

-A `bet-ref` example then was adopted and can be run from `test-unified` folder in Atlas repository.
+A `bet-ref` example then was adopted and can be run from `test-unified` folder in the Atlas repository.

-We updated Atlas' docs accordingly to help devs to start using unified testing.
+We updated Atlas' docs accordingly to help devs start using unified testing.
-The test suite itself was significantly improved in terms how the code is organized.
+The test suite itself was significantly improved in terms of how the code is organized.

 ### Atlas' docs update

-* First of all we spent some time on rewriting the bet-ref test-suite example:
+* First of all we spent some time rewriting the bet-ref test-suite example:
   * Clean separation of concerns between operations, runners, and tests.
-  * Make use of proper monads (use the least powerful modad possible).
+  * Make use of proper monads (use the least powerful monad possible).
   * Improve readability (type aliases, additional type signatures, comments).
   * Remove dead code.